San Diego State vs. New Mexico NCAA Football Odds, Plays and Insights | October 9, 2021

 - New Mexico and its opponents have combined to score more than 42.5 points in two games this season.

-- The two teams combine to average 53.6 points per game, 11.1 more than the total in this contest.
+- The two teams combine to score 53.6 points per game, 11.1 more than the total in this contest.

-- These two squads surrender a combined 45.8 points per game, 3.3 more than this contest's over/under.
+- The 45.8 points per game these two squads have allowed their opponents to score this season are 3.3 more than the 42.5 over/under in this contest.

-- The average total in Aztecs games this season is 45.1, 2.6 points more than Saturday's total of 42.5.

-- The 42.5-point total for this game is 8.6 points below the 51.1 points per game average total in Lobos games this season.
+- The 42.5-point over/under for this game is 8.6 points below the 51.1 points per game average total in Lobos games this season.

 San Diego State Stats and Trends

-- This season, the Aztecs have one against the spread win in two games as a favorite of 19.5 points or more.
+- The Aztecs have been favored by 19.5 points or more two times this season and covered the spread in one of them.

-- San Diego State's games this year have hit the over on three of four set point totals (75%).
+- San Diego State's games this year have gone over the point total three times in four opportunities (75%).

-- When San Diego State records more than 26.8 points, it is 3-1 against the spread and 4-0 overall.
+- When San Diego State puts up more than 26.8 points, it is 3-1 against the spread and 4-0 overall.

-- San Diego State is 2-1 against the spread and 3-0 overall when the team totals over 349.2 yards.
+- In games that San Diego State amasses over 349.2 yards, the team is 2-1 against the spread and 3-0 overall.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.